aarzoochourasia/Tech-Trends-Survey-EDA-with-Python/README.md

 ## Project Overview
 This project delves into the Stack Overflow Developer Survey 2023, conducted between May 8th and 19th.
 Qualified respondents completed the survey in a median time of 17 minutes.
 Stack Overflow primarily recruited participants through owned channels such as onsite messaging, blog posts, email lists, and social media.

-The goal of this project is to explore the dataset and create visualizations and find insights that will answer the following guiding questions.
+The goal of this project is to explore the dataset and create visualizations to find insights that will answer the following guiding questions.

 Are you more likely to get a job as a developer if you have a Master's degree?</br>
 What are the job roles that pay the most for developers?</br>